Changes expected to happen in the Santa Barbara City Council Race if current numbers hold

 SANTA BARBARA, Calif. - The Santa Barbara City Council could have a new look in January if the results hold from election day.

-District One incumbent Alejandra Gutierrez is trailing to hard-charging challenger Wendy Santamaria who had a victory smile at her election party all night.
+District 1 incumbent, Alejandra Gutierrez, is trailing to hard-charging challenger Wendy Santamaria who had a victory-type smile at her election party last night.

 The district covers the Santa Barbara Eastside, a portion of the core of downtown and an edge of State Street.